hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ##### Public API
 ###### `SignatureSchema`
 **Description**: A pairings signature scheme can be implemented with different types of curves and group assignment configurations.
-For example, the BLS_12_381 curve uses Group1 of the Pairing to generate public key elements.
-A different result will be produced  if we configure the same curve but group 2 for public key elements.
+For example, two different configurations might consist of a BLS_12_381 curve using G1 of the pairing to generate public key elements or G2 for the same purpose.
 ###### `PairingPrivateKey`
 **Description**: A private key generated using the pairings API
 ###### `PairingPublicKey`